keboola/developers-docs/integrate/storage/python-client.md

 also mark the `id` column as the primary key.

 ### Example --- Export Data
-If you want to export a table from Storage and import it into Python, use the `importTable` function.
-Provide the ID (*bucketName.tableName*) of an existing table.

 To export data from the `old-table` table in the `in.c-main` bucket, use:

 {% highlight python %}